Here’s everything you need to know about the facility:

 We can’t think of a better way to honor Rebecca and WOW’s legacy for the hundreds of eagles and other raptors she has ‘blessed and released’ than to help build this incredible facility.
 Over the years, Doug and the tribe rescued and transported sick and injured raptors to WOW for treatment.
 Some of these birds were released on tribal lands.
 Did you join us for one of these fabulous events?
 Were you ever a raptor chauffeur?
 Have you been a long-time donor to WOW?

 This is a huge ask – we know – so much bigger than anything we could have ever imagined bringing to you.
-If we can secure the first $200,000 of the $600,000 total budget, the Migizi Aviary project will start phase one and break ground on the brand new Wings Of Wonder Rehabilitation Center!!
-How cool is that??
+We are working to raise the $720,000 budget to fund the entire project.
+We hope to break ground in 2022.
+The Wings Of Wonder Rehabilitation Center will take in sick and injured birds and the aviary will house eagles that can not be released.
 This endeavor with the Tribe will continue building upon the 30-year foundation WOW has cultivated……and we will be soaring!
 Will you please help us one more time?

-“We are asking our loyal contributors and all those who care about the fate of the Bald Eagle to help raise the funds to establish the Migizi center,” said Rebecca.
+“We are asking our loyal contributors and all those who care about the health and well-being of the Bald Eagle to help us raise the funds to establish the Migizi center,” said Rebecca.
 “Every dollar we raise will go directly towards building pristine enclosures, a clinic for caring for injured raptors, and an aviary that will enable visitors to witness these mighty birds in flight.”

 If you prefer, make a check payable to Wings of Wonder.
 Write “Migizi” in the memo field and mail to WOW, 13035 S Greenway Tr, Empire, MI 49630.